rahulvenugopal/haveyoumetrahul/content/research/WorkSoFar/index.en.md

 During my MPhil research at NIMHANS and subsequent collaborations, I moved beyond conventional EEG analysis to understand the "texture" of a meditating mind.
-Standard EEG analysis often misses the nuance of meditative states.
+Standard EEG analysis often misses the nuance of multiple meditative states in [Vipassana meditation](https://www.sciencedirect.com/science/article/abs/pii/S0301051118301728).
+I applied non-linear methods like `Permutation Entropy and
-I applied non-linear methods like `Permutation Entropy and Fractal Dimension` to high-density EEG data to capture these inherent structures.
+Fractal Dimension` to high-density EEG data to capture these inherent structures.

-More recently, we deployed ML based appraoches to understand how different meditation techniques lead to "Similar States but Different Paths"
+More recently, we deployed ML based appraoches to understand how different meditation techniques lead to [Similar States but Different Paths](https://www.biorxiv.org/content/10.1101/2025.06.20.660652v1.abstract)

 > The Sleeping Brain: Stability, Spindles, and Sound